gemc/clas12Tags_old/README.md

 	- SYNRAD option to activate synchrotone radiation in vacuum (SYNRAD=1) or any material (SYNRAD=2)
 	- dc gas material changed to 90% Ar, 10% G4_CARBON_DIOXIDE.
 	- RF shift from target center :soon:
+	- cnd banks: 1 ADC output / pmt instead of ADCU/ADCD for a single paddle

 <br>